-At Cañada College the administrative structure consists of two organizational areas led by Vice Presidents.
+The President works closely with faculty and staff, as provided for in the shared governance structure.
+At Cañada College the administrative structure consists of two organizational areas led by vice presidents.
 Reporting directly to the President are the Vice President of Instruction and the Vice President of Student Services.
-Reporting directly to the Vice Presidents are the Division Deans.
+Reporting directly to the Vice Presidents, are the Division Deans.
 Additionally, the Public Information Officer, the College Researcher and the Budget Officer report directly to the President.

-The Vice President of Instruction oversees each instructional division, including Deans, faculty, and staff.
-She oversees curriculum, professional development, faculty orientation, the Middle College Program, and an Early College program and is the liaison for College accreditation.
+The Vice President of Instruction oversees each instructional division, their deans and their faculty and staff.
+She oversees curriculum, professional development, faculty orientation, the Middle College Program, and several Early College programs and is the liaison for College accreditation.